daudix/daudix.one/content/blog/2024-07-23-new-strategy/index.md

 I want to, but can't.
 What should I write about.

 These are my constant thoughts since I started this goddamn challange, and it's been sucking my energy quite a bit.
-I am far behind the graph; instead of publishing 8 posts a month, I only published 9 in two.
-The quality is not as high as I would like it to be.
-All the drafts I had don't seem as exiting as I though they are.
+I am far behind the graph, instead of publishing 8 posts a month, I only published 9 in two, the quality is not as high as I would like it to be, all the drafts I had don't seem as exiting as I though they are.

 It's time to change the strategy a bit.